23jmo/claude-computer-use-macos/README.md

 This repository contains a Python script that demonstrates Anthropic's Computer Use capabilities, modified to run on MacOS without requiring a Docker container.
 The script allows Claude 3.5 Sonnet to perform tasks on your Mac by simulating mouse and keyboard actions as well as running bash command.

+**NEW:** Now includes voice control!
+Use OpenAI Whisper to control Claude with your voice by saying "Claude" followed by your command.

 Forked from Anthropic's [computer use demo](https://github.com/anthropics/anthropic-quickstarts/tree/main/computer-use-demo) - optimized for MacOS.
 View Anthropic's docs [here](https://docs.anthropic.com/en/docs/build-with-claude/computer-use).